htefera/Functional-Program-Design-With-Scala/README.md

 ### Program Execution
 1. Import as sbt project into IntelliJ
-2. Run the project eitehr as main program or using sbt
+2. Run the project either as main program or using sbt
 3.